Cafes and other treats, during the Frankfurt Old Town voicemap audio tour

 Schirn Art Gallery (Römerberg) modern art gallery offering alternating exhibitions.
 Check the website for details)

 Kaisersaal (entrance on Limpurgergasse.
 Daily 10am-1pm and 2pm-5pm) The Kaisersaal contains 19th century portraits of all the Holy Roman Emperors.
 As you walked along Limpurgergasse, after seeing the eavedropping man and cat, you might have noticed a sign on the side wall of the town hall.
 It’s the entrance point to the Kaisersaal.
-When open, walk through the gates, turn right to see an automat machine to purchase entrance tickets (2€).
-Once done, walk up the the ornate stairwell to gain entrance.
+Walk through the gates, turn right and walk up the the ornate stairwell to gain entrance.

 Other recommendations